Nusa Penida Island, Bali: Top Attractions & How to Visit

 It is possible to visit the island on a day trip from Bali (same-day return), but I think it is better to stay and spend at least a few days there.
 Nusa Penida has so many great photo spots, hikes, and other activities!

-The purpose of this travel blog is to describe what to do in Nusa Penida, how to get there, where to stay, the best transport options, and some of the top sights to see.
+The purpose of this blog is to describe what to do in Nusa Penida, how to get there, where to stay, the best transport options, and some of the top sights to see.
 To help you plan your trip, I’ve included a handy Nusa Penida island map!

 Key Takeaways